-HB 168 (O.C.G.A. § 48-1-2) The income tax portion of this bill (see Section 1), for taxable years beginning on or after January 1, 2010, adopts certain provisions of all federal acts (as they relate to the computation of Federal Adjusted Gross Income (AGI) or federal taxable income for non-individuals) that were enacted on or before January 1, 2011.
-The income tax portion of this bill became effective upon its approval by the Governor and is applicable to taxable years beginning on or after January 1, 2010.
-Please see the "Federal Tax Changes" section for more information
+HB 729 (O.C.G.A. § 48-1-2) The income tax portion of this bill (see Section 1), for taxable years beginning on or after January 1, 2011, adopts certain provisions of all federal acts (as they relate to the computation of Federal Adjusted Gross Income (AGI) for individuals or federal taxable income for nonindividuals) that were enacted on or before January 1, 2012.
+Please see the federal tax change section for more information.